 Current Account Balance + Financial Account Balance = 0

 This equation reflects the fact that any deficit in the current account must be financed by a surplus in the financial account, and vice versa.
 If a country is importing more than it exports (current account deficit), it needs to borrow money from abroad or sell assets to finance the difference (financial account surplus).
-Conversely, if a country is exporting more than it imports (current account surplus), it is lending money to the rest of the world or acquiring foreign assets (financial account deficit).
+Conversely, if a country is exporting more than it imports (current account surplus), it is lending money to the rest of the world or acquiring foreign assets (financial account deficit) Simple as that..

 A Deeper Dive: Exploring the Interconnections